NikhilRO/20Time/README.md

 A log to record progress and learning.
 This readme will be updated as a log file for the project, and any data files (if necessary) will be found within the repo.

 ##Topic
-The idea is to make some headway into the fascinating world of electronics, and the concept of designing, building and manipulating(through software) them.
+The idea is to make some headway into the fascinating world of electronics, and the concept of designing and building them; also, manipulating them through software.
 Some initial ideas are electronic skateboard, toy cars with some sensor capabilitity, fundamentals of drones etc.

 ####Week 1 (Sept 18 - 24)
 * Researched on the process of making electronics including, but not limited to the development cycle, software to design them (AutoCAD seems prominent), prototyping (can be expensive; 3D printer helps) and places to buy components (ebay can help).